pulumi/docs/content/what-is/top-iac-tools.md

 Each tool offers unique strengths and potential trade-offs:

 1. Multi-cloud tools like Pulumi, Terraform, and OpenTofu provide flexibility across cloud providers.
-They offer portability, consistency in managing diverse cloud resources, and reduce the risk of vendor lock-in.
+They offer portability and consistency in managing diverse cloud resources, as well as reducing the risk of vendor lock-in.
 However, these tools may lack some provider-specific features and might require more setup for cloud-specific optimizations.

 2. Cloud-specific tools like AWS CloudFormation, Azure Resource Manager, and Google Cloud Deployment Manager offer deep integration with their respective platforms.
 They provide tight integration with native services.
-The trade-off is that they lock you into a single cloud ecosystem, and limit portability of skills and infrastructure definitions.
+The trade-off is that they lock you into a single cloud ecosystem and limit the portability of your skills.

 We've shown you the options – now let us make our case for Pulumi.
 Pulumi's use of general-purpose programming languages for infrastructure definition provides familiar syntax, powerful abstractions, and seamless integration with existing development workflows.
 Its multi-cloud support allows you to manage resources across AWS, Azure, Google Cloud, and many other providers using a single tool and consistent approach.
-This combination of language flexibility and multi-cloud capability offers a uniquely powerful and adaptable IaC solution.
-It's really something you need to experience.
+Sure, the community is a little smaller than Terraform's, but the combination of language flexibility and multi-cloud capability offers a uniquely powerful and adaptable IaC solution.
+It's something you need to experience.
 Don't take our word for it – [try it yourself](https://www.pulumi.com/product/infrastructure-as-code/).

 But regardless of the tool you choose, the benefits of embracing Infrastructure as Code are clear.
 IaC brings consistency to deployments, enables version control for infrastructure, increases automation, and improves scalability.
 If you're new to IaC, the most important step is to start now.
 If you're already using it, focus on refining your approach.
 IaC continues to deliver value as your needs evolve.